PhucHuwu/Distance_estimation/README.md

 - $f(x, \theta)$ : Nonlinear function of the independent variable(s) $x$, parameterized by coefficients $\theta$.
 - $\varepsilon$ : Random noise or error.

-In this project, we employ a quadratic model of the form:
+In this project, I employ a quadratic model of the form:

 $$
 y = a x^2 + b x + c + \varepsilon